krocon/node-files-and-folders/README.md

 Group Files                    | Moving files to (new) folders.
 Folder name is derived from file name.
 Files with running numbers will be moved to one folder.
 User can specify algorithm in a dialog.
 A preview is shown before operation starts.
 Delete Empty Folders           | Delete all empty folder recursive.
 Copy names to clipboard        | Copy names of selected items to clipboard in different styles.
 External Tools / CMD Shell     | External tools can be defined in a config file.
-External Tools / Edit                       |
-External Tools / Reveal in Finder (Mac)     |
+Predfined: CMD Shell, Edit and Reveal in Finder (Mac).
 Go to anything                 | Open a small dialog with auto completion (all commands).
 Different Selection            | Some menu items for select files/folder in an extra sub menu.
 Reload                         | Refreshes all open file lists.